 The 5 Best Exercise Routines for Tropical Environments

-When you’re in the Caribbean, you’ll want to take advantage of the warm weather.
+When you’re in a Caribbean medical school, you’ll want to take advantage of the warm weather.
 Sure, AUA also has a fully equipped fitness center, but there is a lot you can do outside.
 Here are just some ways you can make the most of living in a tropical environment.

 Tossing a ball over a net may seem like a cool study break but it’s also really healthy.
 Studies have shown that volleyball can help build your upper body strength.
 Plus, Top Gun references!